1 Wall Street: Construction

-Construction on the site of 1 Wall Street began in May 1929 with the demolition of the four buildings on the northern portion of the site.
+Construction on the site of 1 Wall Street began in May 1929, with the demolition of the four buildings on the northern portion of the site.
 Several engineering professors from Columbia University were hired as consultants for the demolition process.
 Work was complicated by the fact that one of the previous buildings on the site had extremely sturdy walls ranging from 4 to 10 ft thick.
-Excavations began in July 1930, and work on the building itself began that August.
+The Indiana Limestone Company was hired to supply the building's Indiana limestone.
+During December 1929, Ward sent engraved letters to 500 nearby property owners, apologizing for the noise created during the riveting process; this generated positive publicity for the building in both the local and national press.

 The ceremonial cornerstone was laid on January 15, 1930.
 During the construction process, nearby structures such as Trinity Church were shored up.
-In March 1930, Irving Trust signed an agreement with the Interborough Rapid Transit Company, at the time one of the operators of the city's subway system, to build three new entrances to the Wall Street station on Broadway and another entrance in 1 Wall Street's basement.
-The project also employed timekeepers and auditors, who checked employees' attendance, as well as job runners, who delivered architectural drawings and ensured that materials were delivered.
+That March, Irving Trust signed an agreement with the Interborough Rapid Transit Company—at the time, one of the operators of the city's subway system—to build three new entrances to the Wall Street station on Broadway and another entrance in 1 Wall Street's basement.
+Excavations began in July 1930, and work on the building itself began that August.
 The frame involved the installation of 250,000 rivets and was completed within five months of the groundbreaking without any serious incidents.
-During December 1929, Ward sent engraved letters to 500 nearby property owners, apologizing for the noise created during the riveting process; this generated positive publicity for the building in both the local and national press.
+The Ravenna Mosaic Company was hired to manufacture mosaics for the Red Room, and six workers from a mosaic-tile labor union helped Ravenna's workers install the mosaics.

 When the steel frame topped out on May 12, 1930, workers hoisted an evergreen tree to the top of the frame.
 While the workers were securing the final rivets, a hot steel rivet fell from the building's top and hit a truck below, narrowly missing the truck driver's head and causing a small fire on the street.
 The exterior was completed by August 1930.
-Several hundred boxcars were used to transport the building's Indiana Limestone to New York City; according to railroad workers, it was the largest-ever such order.
+Several hundred boxcars were used to transport the building's Indiana limestone to New York City; according to railroad workers, it was the largest-ever such order.
 Before being used in the building, the limestone blocks went to a workshop in Long Island City, where they were carved to meet the building's specifications.